joedietrich-dev/git-version-control-introduction-to-version-control/README.md

   the "sandboxes" we mentioned earlier).
 - **`main` branch**: For the moment, just remember this: by default, when you create a Git repo, you will be working on the `main` branch.
-For many years, the default branch for a Git repo was called `master`, so you may see this older convention often on projects created before 2020.
+For many years, the default branch for a Git repo was named `master`, so you will see this convention often on projects created before 2020.

 ## Conclusion